syncfusion-content/mobilejavascript-docs/MobileJS/ListView/Scrolling.md

-> Note: Run this code example and you can see the following output.
+N> Run this code example and you can see the following output.
 For more details, refer to the "Common Getting Started" section.

 ![C:/Users/vincentxavier/Desktop/Work/Documentation/Complete Doc/ListBox/images/ios7_10.png](Scrolling_images/Scrolling_img1.png)